 Feature Articles: Food, Fitness and Cooking and Produce

-Summer is a great time to gather family and friends and fire up the grill.
-The intense, direct heat of grilling gives food a wonderful crusty texture and flavor that we love.
+Gathering family and friends to fire up the grill has become something of a national mealtime tradition.
+And with good reason.
+The intense, direct heat of grilling gives food a wonderful crusty texture and flavor that many of us love.

 “We can thank the Maillard reaction for the great grilling flavor,” says Pam Duitsman, University of Missouri Extension nutrition and health specialist.
 “This happens when heat, proteins and sugars in food react in a process to create hundreds of different flavor compounds.
 These compounds then interact to form even more nuanced flavors and aromas, giving each food distinctive flavors.”